Felix & Richard Pratt

 1920's

 The company made earthenware, terra cotta, Rockingham ware.
-They were also famous for the manufacture of decorated pot lids
+They were also famous for the manufacture of decorated pot lids.

 William Pratt was a master potter at Lane Delph (Fenton) who operated from around 1753 until his death in 1799.
-The business was continued by his widow with the help of her sons who eventually started up seperate businesses in Fenton.
+The business was continued by his widow with the help of her sons who eventually started up separate businesses in Fenton.

 • Felix Pratt may have been in business with a William Coomer (business dissolved in Nov 1809)